James Corcoran: Defeat and death

 The surrender of Michael Dwyer in December 1803 left Corcoran and his men as the only rebel faction still active in Ireland as 1804 began.
 The ongoing military offensive had by now forced Corcoran to relocate to south Kilkenny from where he continued operations and further incensed the government by targeting mail coaches.
-A reward of £500 was put on Corcoran's head and the pressure soon forced him to split his group into smaller factions and return to his old base at Killaughrim Woods outside Enniscorthy.
-The end finally came on 11 February 1804 when the reward offered prompted an informer to betray the location of Corcoran and his remaining few comrades who were surrounded by a party of yeomen at Killaughrim Woods.
+However the pressure soon forced him to split his group into smaller factions and return to his old base at Killaughrim Woods outside Enniscorthy.
+The end finally came on 11 February 1804 an informer betrayed the location of Corcoran and his remaining few comrades who were surrounded by a party of yeomen at Killaughrim Woods.
 After fierce resistance all of the unit were killed or captured, Corcoran dying of his wounds shortly after the fighting.
 His body and that of his comrades were brought to Wexford where they were hung outside the town gaol and left on display for a time.